-Ocean Shore Acrylic Pouring: Beautiful Texture + Dutch Pour Technique
+Ocean Shore Acrylic Pouring: Beautiful Texture + Dutch Pour

-For this pour painting, I really want to capture this energy, the tropical color of the water, and some really sunny shore of the ocean.
+For this pour painting, I want to capture this energy, the tropical color of the water, and some really sunny shore of the ocean.

 I'm working on a diptych.
 I have already created a texture.
 I used a modeling paste by Pebeo to create it, and I mixed it with a little bit of white paint as well.
 So after I added texture, it dried for about 10 days.

 The secret message for this abstract painting is "New Beginnings".
-For this textured ocean artwork, I really don't mind if my paint is going to get over the texture because I'm going to paint over it anyway.
-But I'll still try to work not to get too close to it.
-Also, I'm going to create a borderline of white color because I'm going to create a foamy effect in this acrylic painting, so I might as well use it as a border right away.
+For this textured ocean artwork, I don't mind if my paint gets over the texture, because I'll be painting over it anyway.
+But I'll still try to avoid getting too close to it.
+Additionally, I'm going to create a white border because I intend to achieve a foamy effect in this acrylic painting, so I might as well use it as a border right away.
 So let's see how such an abstract art idea turns out.
-And without further ado, let's get started.

-Well, here this ocean shore painting is in its finest beauty.
-I covered the water part of this mixed-media painting with epoxy resin for a glossy, glass-like finish.
-I think it works perfectly for ocean-inspired art.
 Plus, it really makes this iridescent blue-green pop even more.
 And I love that the shore part of this textured painting, which was created with texture and multiple layers of paint, has a lot more resemblance to the rock texture, and definitely looks more interesting this way.
 I think there is a great deal to explore about this combination of painting techniques.

 I hope you enjoyed this acrylic painting tutorial, and I look forward to hearing from you.